-The Co-op is one of the world’s largest consumer co-operatives, with interests across food, funerals, insurance, electrical and legal services.
-It has a clear purpose of championing a better way of doing business for you and your communities.
+The Co-op, one of the world's largest consumer co-operatives with interests across food, funerals, insurance, online electrical and legal services, has a clear purpose of championing a better way of doing business for you and your communities.

 JW Lees has had a major impact on the Manchester beer scene.
 Founded in 1828, it is the region's oldest remaining family brewery and a sixth-generation family business employing over 1,300 people.
 Over the last two centuries JW Lees has brewed a variety of high-quality cask ales, smooths and lagers, while operating a huge range of popular pubs across the North West.